-Continuing the story of Tianyi Chi (An excerpt from the novel Small Fish Big Fish, by PJ McDermott)
+Continuing the story of Tianyi Chi (An excerpt from the novel Caught in the Long Grass, by PJ McDermott)

 Tianyi has started school in Paisley and made friends with one of the girls in her class.

 Not read part 1 yet?
 Find it here.

 Tianyi let her backpack fall and flopped onto the grass.
 ‘A long walk, Jenny.
 It’s too hot now.’
 She stripped off her jacket and lay with her back on the warm grass, gazing at the clouds drifting across the blue sky.
 Her friend was too puffed to answer; Tianyi thought she wasn’t very fit.
 They’d jogged the last hundred yards up the hill and walked another half mile to their chosen spot at the top of the Gleniffer Braes.
 ‘You like some lemonade?’ asked Tianyi.

 ‘No, péngyou, but I could murder a cup of tea right about now!’

 Tianyi frowned.
 The English language didn’t make sense to her a lot of the time.
 Jenny had volunteered to help her, but she still struggled with it.
 She hazarded a guess.
 ‘You prefer tea?
 But why do you wish to kill it?
 Explain, please.’

 Jenny laughed and rolled onto her stomach.
 ‘I don’t want to kill the tea, péngyou.
 It’s what you say when you’re desperate for a cuppa—it won’t last long.
 Do you get it?’